 No. Communities at the Select & Master Level must have a hosting organization with a board, bylaws, etc. However, that organization can be a Downtown Development Authority, Corridor Improvement Authority, Principal Shopping District, Business Improvement Zone, etc., We also have several programs that function as a 501(c)3 or 501(c)6.
 The focus of that organization must be the revitalization of the Main Street district.

-Community advocates who have not identified a host organization for their Main Street program are welcome to participate at the Associate Level.
-Associate Level Training, Main Street Basics, will discuss the pros and cons of organizational structures and strategies for identifying or establishing a host organization.
+Community advocates who have not identified a host organization for their Main Street program are welcome to participate at the Engaged Level.
+The Main Street Training Series will discuss the pros and cons of organizational structures and strategies for identifying or establishing a host organization.

 How do Downtown Development Authorities utilize the Main Street program?